freerange/pair-programming-presentation/presentation.md

 ---

-> Any one practice doesn't stand well on its own.
-They require the other practices to keep them in balance.
--- Kent Beck

----

 > The individual pieces are simple.
 The richness comes from the interactions of the parts.
 -- Kent Beck

+^ Any one practice doesn't stand well on its own.
+They require the other practices to keep them in balance.

 ---